IBM/gguf/resources/ollama/granite3.2-guardian/README.md

 - Risk detection in prompt text or model response (i.e. as guardrails), such as:
   - Harm (`harm`): content considered generally harmful
+    - *Note: this is the default setting for the model's chat template.*
   - Social Bias (`social_bias`): prejudice based on identity or characteristics
   - Jailbreaking (`jailbreak`): deliberate instances of manipulating AI to generate harmful, undesired, or inappropriate content
   - Violence (`violence`): content promoting physical, mental, or sexual harm